 It has tons of benefits for humans as well as for dogs.
 It will uplift your dog’s gastrointestinal health and also help with diarrhea-like problems.

 If you want to add this item to your dog’s schedule, it is recommended to use ground ginger instead of active ginger.

 This spice has numerous benefits for your dog if given in small quantities.
-Such as it will enhance the metabolism of a dog, boost its brain.
-It is also an excellent healer in arthritis.
+Such as it will enhance the metabolism of a dog, and boost its brain.
+It is also an excellent healer of arthritis.